repeating/PoputchikiInno/README.md

 There will also be many functionalites avaialbe for both driver and passenger such as canceling the ride, canceling the trip, contacting driver/passenger, etc.

+## Rational Unified Process: Artifacts

+The RUP Artifacts document that explains all the requirements for our software can be found [here](https://github.com/repeating/PoputchikiInno/blob/main/RUP%20Artifact.pdf)

 ## What problem are we solving?

 Most of Innopolis residents and workers suffer from the lack of public transportation between Kazan and Innopolis.
 Therefore, most of "Innopolisians" try to find a ride with someone driving from Kazan to Innopolis or vice versa.
 People try to solve this problem using a Telegram chat [Попутчики Иннополис](https://t.me/joinchat/BZaU2UDW8zpUizpiMvDRQA) with around 3000 users.